maluda-ie/maluda-portfolio/README.md

 ## Future Features

-In the future I would like to add a password protected page to offer potential buyers an opportunity to view my complete catalogue easily.
+In the future I would like to add a password protected page to offer potential buyers an opportunity to view my complete catalogue easily without making unseen work public.
 I would also like to expand the scope of the site to incorporate my web development work as part of my portfolio.

 ## User Experience

 I decided to develop a one page site using Bootstrap's scrollspy feature to enable ease of navigation.
 Since the imagery on the site is bold, I settled on clean and minimal styling as not to overload the senses.
+The lightbox feautre is disabled on smaller devices as it is not needed.

-The about page provides some information about the studio to potential clients.
+Upon landing on the site, the user meets a bold image that represents the designer. about page provides some information about the studio to potential clients.
 The portfolio section is a clean and neatly organised selection of current and past projects that users can view in orer to.
 Finally, the contact section allows users to get in touch with the studio about potential collaborations.
 At the bottomof the site, social media links provide opportunitie to connect.